ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 ## Life Balance = Important
+As I mentioned earlier, it was a goal of mine to be as creative as I could with my lessons.
+Well...sometimes that creativity comes at a price of burning you out in the long run if you're not careful.
+It became very clear that my courses could have easily eaten every morsel of my free time if I let it.
+So...that's where life balance came in :smile:

-My most thought-out planned lessons went the worst, and had students feeling the most confused.
-The lessons I spent the least time on?
+Fun fact: My most thought-out planned lessons tended to perform poorly, and had students feeling the most confused.
+The lessons I intuitively put together with less time?
 Went AMAZINGLY.

-You're a better teacher when you're taking care of yourself on the way.
+So...the takeaway?
+Sometimes simpler is better.
+Creativity is great to have as long as it's not impeding any sort of life balance.
+An plus, by having a balance, I felt like there was overall more emotional energy to give to students, which ultimately made me a better teacher.

 ## Have Fun!
+Yes, balance is important...but if there's time to be creative and have fun, it's SO worth it too!
 Even if your subject matter is dry, having a little bit of fun with it goes a long way with students.

 Brianna's budget - students had SO much fun talking about how stupid Brianna's financial decisions were and correcting them using real life examples.